thukutaJones/ai4h_aims-au/code/README.md

 - `DATA_ROOT`: path to the root directory where all datasets are located.
 It will be internally used via Hydra/OmegaConf through the `utils.data_root_dir` config key.
 All datamodules that are implemented in the framework will likely define their root directory based on this location.
-  For the QUT01-AIMS project experiments running on the Mila cluster, this should be set as `/network/projects/amlrt/qut01-aims/data/`.

 - `OUTPUT_ROOT`: path to the root directory where all outputs (logs, checkpoints, plots, ...) will be written.
 It will be internally used via Hydra/OmegaConf through the `utils.output_root_dir` config key.
 It is at that location where experiment and run directories will be created.
-  For the QUT01-AIMS project experiments running on the Mila cluster, this should be set as `/network/projects/amlrt/qut01-aims/logs/`.

 Note that this file is machine-specific, and it may contain secrets and API keys.
 Therefore, it will always be ignored by version control (due to the `.gitignore` filters), and you should be careful